Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ![](){height="" width="50%"}

-Then, any time you want to install a package, take the `internal-cran` feed URL and the API key you created in [Step 2](#step-2), and enter:
+Then, any time you want to install a package, take the `internal-cran` feed URL and the API key you created in [Step 2](#step-2), and in enter:

 ```r
 install.packages("«package-name»", repos="http://api:«api-key»@«feed-url»")